How to Deep Clean and Dust Books

 Check for Insect Damage

-If you see insect activity from silverfish or other critters, immediately check your entire collection.
-The affected books should be placed in a sealable plastic bag and stored in the freezer for at least 24 hours to kill the insects.
+If you see insect activity from silverfish or other critters on one book, immediately check your entire collection.
+The affected book or books should be placed in a sealable plastic bag and stored in the freezer for at least 24 hours to kill the insects.
 The entire area should be vacuumed well and treated with a chemical or organic pesticide.

-How to Clean Paper Cover Books and Leather-Bound Books
+How to Clean a Paper Cover Book and a Leather-Bound Book

-For cloth and paper covers, use the same cleaning techniques for smudges, grease, and dirt.
+For a book with a cloth or a paper cover, use the same cleaning techniques for smudges, grease, and dirt.

-For leather-bound books, if the cover is heavily soiled mix a solution of saddle soap and water following product directions.
+For a leather-bound book, if the cover is heavily soiled mix a solution of saddle soap and water following product directions.
 Dip a soft cloth in the solution and wring out most of the moisture.
 Use the damp cloth to wipe down the leather binding.
-Finish by buffing with a soft, dry cloth.
+Finish by buffing it with a soft, dry cloth.

-How to Clean Smoke and Moisture Damaged Books
+How to Clean a Book Damaged by Smoke or Moisture

 Remove Smoke and Soot